Accounting Research Manager

 =========================================

-This new edition incorporates current authoritative guidance, including:
+This new edition reflects current authoritative attestation literature including:

-• SQMS No. 3, Amendments to QM Sections 10, A Firm’s System of Quality Management, and 20, Engagement Quality Reviews (effective December 15, 2025).
+• SQMS No. 3, Amendments to QM Sections 10, A Firm’s System of Quality Management, and 20, Engagement Quality Reviews (effective December 15, 2025); and

 • SAS No. 149, Special Considerations—Audits of Group Financial Statements (Including the Work of Component Auditors and Audits of Referred-to Auditors) (effective for periods ending on or after December 15, 2026).